Project-Vyre/another-create-wiki/docs/customizing_create/kubejs/kjs_legacy/kjs_legacy_examples.md

 This page contains examples only, with no comments in the code.
 All examples here are **exact** copies of vanilla Create recipes as they are in-game, with the only difference being that this is implemented with KubeJS. **Individual recipes are spaced out only for the sake of legibility.**

-This was written with KJS 6.1 in mind as of July 24th, 2023.
+This was written with KJS 5.5 in mind as of July 24th, 2023.

 Another option is to go to the Create Customized repository on my GitHub for better syntax colors and viewing.
+I'm aware that this currently links to the 1.19.2 example `.js` file but the only difference is the event listener which is the first thing you see on line 1 on the example below.

 [Create Customized - create.js]{: .btn .btn-purple .fs-4 .mr-2 }